alejolcc/hacker_news_aggregator/README.md

 NOTE: The IDs are implemented to match with the ids shown in HN page (https://news.ycombinator.com/) to easily testing

 ## WEB SOCKET API
-- Uppon the conection the server send to you all the stories stored in the repo in that moment
+- Upon the connection the server send to you all the stories stored in the repo in that moment

-- Every time that the stories are poolled the new stories are sended to the socket
+- Every time that the stories are poolled, the server will send the new stories to the socket

 In order to get the data via WebSocket you have 2 options